-Microsoft SQL Server is a popular relational database management system used to store, manipulate, and retrieve data.
-While it is primarily used on Windows systems, there are ways to access it from a Linux environment as well.
-In this article, we will explore how to use Impacket example scripts to access Microsoft SQL Server from Linux.
+Microsoft SQL Server is a popular relational database management system that stores, manipulates, and retrieves data.
+While it is primarily used on Windows systems, there are ways to access it from a Linux environment.
+This article will explore how to use Impacket example scripts to access Microsoft SQL Server from Linux.

 Impacket is a collection of Python classes and scripts for working with network protocols.
-It is a useful tool for advanced users who need to perform penetration testing, exploit development, and other network-related tasks.
-Impacket supports a variety of protocols including SMB, LDAP, and DNS, and can be used to interact with Windows systems and services.
+It is useful for advanced users who need to perform penetration testing, exploit development, and other network-related tasks.
+Impacket supports a variety of protocols, including SMB, LDAP, and DNS, and can interact with Windows systems and services.

 Prerequisites